In this post, we have complete instructions and created a few different methods on whether you can use them to create and restrict Google API Keys.

 Select “API key” from the drop down menu.
 You’ll see this display:

 Close this popup if you don’t want to restrict your key and when you are done creating keys!
-See “Add Keys to Migrateshop” following “Restrict API Keys” for the next step.
+See “Add Keys to Admin panel” following “Restrict API Keys” for the next step.
 If you want to restrict your keys, you will need to set up 2 API keys – one for mapping and one for geocoding.
 To generate a second key, repeat the previous steps.
 If you are set to add restrictions now, select “Restrict Key” and go on with the following instructions.

 Restrict API Keys (optional)